BruceEckel/ConcurrentPython/Chapters/00_Notes.md

 pieces, and "running those pieces separately."
 The what and how of "running separately" is where all the details and complexity lie for the various concurrency strategies.

+- Idea: Usually the driver is "not fast enough" but sometimes (ironically) it can be "too complicated."
+Some concurrency solutions simplify the problem enough to make them attractive for other than speed reasons!

 The concept of whether something is synchronous refers to when a function finishes vs. when a function returns.
 In the vast majority of Python code these two points are identical, a.k.a synchronous: a function returns when it